Although seemingly similar in approach, phishing and spear-phishing are two distinct methods of online malicious attacks. In the process of phishing

 What is Spear-Phishing?

 Often malicious in intent, spear-phishing is a pinpointed attack on a particular user that aims to steal valuable, personal data like account credentials or banking information.
-By impersonating a trusted individual or organization via email or an alternative online messenger application, malicious actors can obtain personal details specific to the user such as their hometown, place of work, frequented locations, and recent purchases made online.
+By impersonating a trusted individual or organization via email or an alternative online messenger application, malicious actors such as cybercriminals, professional hackers or scammers can obtain personal details specific to the user such as their hometown, place of work, frequented locations, and recent purchases made online.
 The aim of such an attack is to 1. infect a device with a form of malicious software or 2. trick users into turning over credentials, personal information, or money.
+Unlike general mass phishing campaigns, victims are targeted more selectively and hence might be under a bigger risk in this type of scenario.

 How Does Spear Phishing Work?

-Over the course of the past several years, spear-phishing emails have made great advances.
-Today, tracking such malicious emails can be incredibly arduous if the user lacks prior knowledge of and how to protect themselves against spear-phishing.
-Targeting users who share sensitive, personal information online, spear-phishing attackers scan social networking platforms for individual profiles.
-From such profiles, spear-phishing attackers will be able to discover an individual’s email address, geographic location, friends list, and any posts regarding recently purchased tech gadgets like computers or smartphones.
-After obtaining this information, attackers might pose as the user’s friend, family member, or a trusted organization, sending the user a fraudulent, yet compelling message.
+Over the course of the past several years, both phishing and spear-phishing emails have made great advances.
+Today, tracking such malicious emails can be incredibly arduous if the user lacks prior knowledge of and how to protect themselves against such scams.
+Targeting users who share sensitive, personal information online, attackers scan social networking platforms for individual profiles.
+From such profiles, attackers will be able to discover an individual’s email address, geographic location, friends list, and any posts regarding recently purchased tech gadgets like computers or smartphones.
+After obtaining this information and social engineering, attackers might pose as the user’s friend, family member, or a trusted organization, sending the user a fraudulent, yet compelling message.

-In an effort to boost the success rates of spear-phishing attacks, the messages that malicious actors send to unsuspecting individuals typically involve intense explanations on why the requested information is so direly needed.
+In an effort to boost the success rates of spear-phishing, the messages that malicious actors send to unsuspecting individuals typically involve intense explanations on why the requested sensitive information is so direly needed.
+They look like coming from a legitimate email addresses making it more convincing.
 A victim of such an attack might be urged to open a malicious attachment or to click on a link, sending them straight to a spoofed website that will require them to share personal, sensitive credentials for a number of websites.
-This will empower the attacker to utilize the user’s passwords to access any number of websites, enabling them to view the user’s confidential information -- most likely credit card information and Social Security Numbers.
-And once a sufficient amount of personal information is collected, the attacker will be able to gain access to bank accounts or even produce entirely new identities.
-Alternatively, through the act of spear-phishing, users can be convinced to download malware or dangerous codes as a result of clicking on attachments or links included in spear-phishing emails and messages.
+This will empower the attacker to utilize the user’s passwords to access any number of websites, enabling them to view the user’s confidential information — most likely credit card information and Social Security Numbers.
+And once a sufficient amount of personal information is collected, the attacker will be able to gain access to bank accounts to make wire transfers or even produce entirely new identities.
+Alternatively, through the act of spear-phishing, users can be convinced to download malware or dangerous codes as a result of clicking on attachments or links included in the email content and messages.

 Phishing vs Spear-Phishing

-On the other hand, spear-phishing attacks are specific, targeting a particular user with unique, personalized messages tailored to best trick that individual.
-These messages are disguised, appearing as though they have been sent by an individual or entity familiar to the user.
-Often including personal information specific to the user, spear-phishing attempts -- more often than not -- necessitate massive amounts of time and thought, especially when compared to phishing.
+On the other hand, spear-phishing attacks are specific and highly targeted, targeting a particular user with unique, personalized messages tailored to best trick that individual.
+These messages are disguised, appearing as though they have been sent by a person or entity familiar to the user.
+Often including personal information specific to the user, spear-phishing attempts — more often than not — necessitate massive amounts of time and thought, especially when compared to phishing.
 This is very much due to the fact that gathering more of the user’s personal information serves to make spear-phishing emails appear to be more believable and well-founded.
-And the more distinctive and individualized a spear-phishing attempt is, the higher the attacker’s chance of successfully tricking their victim is.
-Moreover, however illegitimate, the personal nature of such emails makes detecting spear-phishing attacks incredibly difficult -- especially when compared to phishing attacks carried out on a large scale.
-So, although spear-phishing attacks certainly require more work, they are becoming increasingly prevalent as a result of their ability to skillfully fool recipients.
+And the more distinctive and individualized the attempt is, the higher the attacker’s chance of successfully tricking their victim is.
+Moreover, however illegitimate, the personal nature of such emails makes detecting these attacks incredibly difficult — especially when compared to phishing attacks carried out on a large scale.
+So, although these attacks certainly require more work, they are becoming increasingly prevalent as a result of their ability to skillfully fool recipients.

 Avoid Spear-Phishing Attacks

 Falling prey to a spear-phishing attack can put one’s utmost confidential and personal information in the hands of a malicious actor.
-Thankfully, there are several steps that individuals can take to steer clear of these destructive, dangerous online threats.
+Thankfully, there are tools that offer reliable phishing protection such as Trustifi and several steps that individuals can take to steer clear of these destructive, dangerous online threats.

 Be Careful of the Personal Information You Share Online

 It is imperative that users exercise an abundance of caution when sharing personal information online.
-As social networking platforms continue to gain momentum and experience consistent growth in popularity, online profiles only create less work for malicious actors looking to carry out spear-phishing attacks.
+As social networking platforms continue to gain momentum and experience consistent growth in popularity, online profiles only create less work for malicious actors looking to carry out these types of attacks.
 Users are encouraged to evaluate their social media profiles and consider how much of their own personal information is readily available for potential attackers to view and utilize for the purpose of manipulation.
-If there is something that you would not want a potential attacker to access, it is advised that you either avoid posting or ensure that privacy settings are configured in a way that restricts what others -- specifically those you are not friends with -- can see.
+If there is something that you would not want a potential phishing attacker to access, it is advised that you either avoid posting or ensure that privacy settings are configured in a way that restricts what others — specifically those you are not friends with — can see.

 Create Complex, Intelligent Passwords